KryKomDev/Metriks/README.md

 # Metriks

-A multidimensional array library for C#.
+A multidimensional dynamic array library for C#.

 We need someone to finish this readme...